HikkaV/DS-ML-Courses/docs/supervised.rst

 Supervised learning
 ^^^^^^^^^^^^^^^^^^^
 In this passage you will have a chance to work with Polymoial, Linear and Logistic regressions, Decision Trees and Support Vector Machines.
-Please, move on to the lessons.
+The section is divided into two subcategories  : regression and classification.
+We strongly recommend you to start with regression cateegory, as main concepts of machine learning are exposed there.

 .. toctree::
    :maxdepth: 3
-   :caption: Assignments:
+   :caption: Problems:

-   assignment1_sup_ml
-   assignment2_sup_ml
-   assignment3_sup_ml
+   regression
+   classification